roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 21) dtmf-generator
 ------------------

-Generates RFC2833 dtmf audio/telephone-event frames from user input
+Generates RFC2833 dtmf audio/telephone-event frames from user input.
+Will generate a new stream based (timebase=0) for each new synchronous 'run' of digits.
 Note: Doesn't generate end frame retransmissions.
 Frames will be played without inter-frame pauses; the consumer has to reconstruct the timing from the frame timestamps.